aakashveera/Finance-Chatbot/README.md

  ### 2. TRAINING PIPELINE

- - This pipeline prepares a custom finance QA dataset using knowledge distillation techniques with a large LLM models.
+ - This pipeline prepares a custom finance QA dataset using knowledge distillation techniques with a large LLM model.

  - Finetunes a open-source LLM model with the prepared dataset, uses comet-ml for experiment tracking and pushes the lora adapter onto comet-ml's model registry.